nodejs/node/onboarding.md

   so that when the commit lands, the nomination issue url will be automatically closed.
 * Label your pull request with the `doc`, `notable-change`, and `fast-track` labels.
+The `fast-track` label should cause the Node.js GitHub bot to post a comment in the pull request asking collaborators to approve the pull request by leaving a 👍 reaction on the comment.
 * Run CI on the pull request.
 Use the `node-test-pull-request` CI task.
-* After two Collaborator approvals for the change and two Collaborator approvals for fast-tracking, land the pull request.
+* After two Collaborator approvals for the change and two Collaborator approvals for fast-tracking, land the PR.
-* Leave a comment in the pull request:
-  `Please 👍 this comment to approve fast-tracking`.
 * If there are not enough approvals within a reasonable time, consider the single approval of the onboarding TSC member sufficient, and land the pull request.